 Is CliftonStrengths scientifically proven?

-Yes, CliftonStrengths (formerly StrengthsFinder) has undergone repeated psychometric evaluation, and its technical reports provide reliability and validity evidence aligned with recognized testing standards.
+Yes, CliftonStrengths (formerly StrengthsFinder) has undergone repeated psychometric evaluation, and its technical reports provide evidence of reliability and validity aligned with recognized testing standards.

 Is the Birkman Method assessment accurate?